-The funny thing about Cinco de Mayo is that although it is a festival of Mexican food, drinks, and parades replete with costumes and banderitas, it is more an American than a Mexican thing.
+Cinco de Mayo is coming up and it is bigger in the U.S. than in Mexico.
 Although Cinco de Mayo doesn’t appear to be a federal holiday in the United States, it is celebrated nationally by virtue of a Congress resolution passed in 2005.
 It is not a federal holiday in Mexico either where the celebrations seem to be focused in the state of Puebla.

 What is the significance of Cinco de Mayo?